(Redirected from Negro League)

 The first true black star was infielder Bud Fowler, who, at just fourteen years of age, was playing second base for a professional white team in Pennsylvania in 1872.
 The magazine Sporting Life took a special interest in Fowler, and followed him as he reappeared in Massachusetts, Minnesota, Iowa, Ontario, and Colorado, calling him one of the best baseball players in the nation, skin color notwithstanding.

 In 1876, with the formation of the National League, white baseball was booming, but just three black players slipped into the new major leagues before Robinson opened the floodgates.
-Bill White is believed to be the first, playing a single game at first base in 1879 for the Providence Grays.
+Bill White is believed to have been the first, playing a single game at first base in 1879 for the Providence Grays.
 Fleet Walker was the first to get significant playing time in the big leagues in 1884 as a catcher with the Toledo Blue Stockings of the American Association.
 Fleet played 42 games and his brother Welday Walker snuck in five times in the outfield that year.
 Fleet was released after cracking a rib in July of 1885.
 He signed on with Cleveland of the Western League; when that team folded, he went to the Eastern League and then the Southern New England League.
-He spent 3 seasons in the International League before becoming a writer and hotel owner in Steubenville, OH.
+He spent three seasons in the International League before becoming a writer and hotel owner in Steubenville, OH.

 A League Is Formed